-The Hong Kong Companies Registry and the Companies Ordinance (Cap 622), which is the regulatory authority and the regulatory framework for companies in Hong Kong, make no legal distinction for an SPV compared to other registered entities.
+The Hong Kong Companies Registry and the Companies Ordinance (Cap 622), the regulatory authority and framework for companies in Hong Kong, make no legal distinction for an SPV compared to other registered entities.
 Therefore, it is important to clarify which form it will take to proceed with the registration process and do the preparation accordingly.

-1. Choosing a Company Name: as a Private Limited Company has a separate legal entity from their owners, in this case, the shareholders, any name can be chosen for the SPV that is not already in use.
-However, offensive words or names that can confuse the public should be avoided.
+Selecting a Company Name: Since a Private Limited Company possesses a distinct legal identity separate from its shareholders, you have the flexibility to choose any name for your SPV that is not already in use.
+However, it's important to avoid offensive or potentially confusing names.

-2. Internal Structure: a Hong Kong limited company must have at least one director, one shareholder, a company secretary, a registered address in Hong Kong, and a defined share capital.
+Internal Structure: To establish a Hong Kong limited company, you must have at least one director, one shareholder, a company secretary, a registered address within Hong Kong, and a defined share capital.

-3. Application Submission: once all the registration forms have been filled in with all the required information, they must be submitted to the Companies Registry.
+Submitting the Application: Once all the necessary registration forms have been completed with the required information, they should be submitted to the Companies Registry.

-4. Paying the Registration Fee: after the payment has been processed and if the application was successful, the registration of your company should be completed in around 4 working days.
+Payment of Registration Fees: After the payment is processed and if the application is approved, your company's registration should be completed within approximately 4 working days.

 As there are some restrictions for the operation of an SPV, here we will enlist some of our considerations when establishing one:

-- Licenses and Permits: an SPV is limited and cannot conduct or engage in any commercial activities in Hong Kong.
-Since there is no specific legislation or differentiation for an SPV, further permits and licenses may be required to function and act as a holding company.
+- Licenses and permits: As the activities of an SPV are limited to not conducting business in Hong Kong, and there is no specific legislation or differentiation for an SPV, further permits and licenses may be required to act as such.

 - Tax regime: The flexible tax regime of Hong Kong gives very attractive tax rates.
 Additionally, there are multiple Double Taxation Agreements (DTA) signed between Hong Kong and other countries and jurisdictions, including Mainland China.